dklassic/GDC-transcript/README.md

 ## How to use

-The tool can be accessed at [GDC-transcript](https://dklassic.github.io/GDC-transcript), enter video ID for to attempt loading the video.
+The tool can be accessed at [GDC-transcript](https://dklassic.github.io/GDC-transcript), enter video ID to attempt loading the embedded video with transcript from this repository.

 ## Why